 The wet monsoon season brings in avalanches and landslides in the area.
 The trail also becomes much slippery.
 The summer season is too wet in Nepal.
 Winter, on the other hand, is freezing and might pose a threat for even the most experienced trekkers.
 You should avoid these seasons for safety reasons.

-The best time to trek Gokyo lakes is the Spring (March-May) and Autumn (September-November) season.
+The best time for Gokyo Lake Trekking is the Spring (March-May) and Autumn (September-November) season.
 The climate is favorable, and trekking conditions are perfect around this time.

 You will be trekking at the highest of altitudes with dipping oxygen levels and air pressure.
 Walking every day for 5-6 hours on the rough terrain is not an easy task.
 There are steep climbs that demand that challenge you physically.
 The Khumbu region is icy and dry.